AjGit24/hack-the-tunnels-challenges/challenges/add-deleted-column-to-products.md

 This column will be used to build a ["Soft Delete"](https://www.jmix.io/blog/to-delete-or-to-soft-delete-that-is-the-question/) mechanism for products.

-We need this soft delete mechanism because if we we're to attempt to delete a product being referenced in other table entries, it would require us to delete those associated entries or cause a foreign key violation.
+We need this soft delete mechanism because if we attempted to delete a product being referenced in other table entries, it would require us to delete those associated entries.
+Otherwise, it would cause a foreign key violation.

 Create and run a migration that adds the `deleted` column to products.
 It should have a default value of `false`.